-Many first time Hawaiian travelers wonder which island they should go to first.
-There is a plethora of options on every parcel of land dotting the volcanic archipelago in the Central Pacific, so choosing between the myriad island paradises is a task in and of itself.
+Many first-time Hawaiian travelers wonder which island they should go to first.
+There are a plethora of options on every parcel of land dotting the volcanic archipelago in the Central Pacific, so choosing between the myriad island paradises is a task in and of itself.

 Narrowing down your choices to two of the most classic Hawaiian islands, Maui or Kauai, is a great first step in making this oh so difficult decision.

-Kauai is the oldest and northernmost Hawaiian island, and it also stands out as the smallest in the string of islands, with a population of only about 65,000 residents (72,000 in Kauai County which also includes the islands Ni'ihau, Lehua, and Ka'ula).
+Kauai is the oldest and northernmost Hawaiian island.
+It also stands out as the smallest in the string of islands, with a population of about 65,000 residents (72,000 in Kauai County, including the islands Ni’ihau, Lehua, and Ka’ula).

-As a general rule, Kauai is going to be the far less touristy option for the island is better known for its sweeping mountain views and abundance of adventure sports than a hopping downtown residential area.
+As a general rule, Kauai will be the far less touristy option for the island is better known for its sweeping mountain views and abundance of adventure sports than a hopping downtown residential area.

-Think of Kauai as a private jungle oasis in the middle of the ocean where the people are few and far between and the spectacular mountain to sea views are beyond spectacular.
+Think of Kauai as a private jungle oasis in the middle of the ocean where the people are few and far between and the spectacular mountain to sea views are beyond stunning.

-Maui, located less than 3 hours from Kauai by plane, is often thought of as a mix between Hawaii’s capital island, Oahu, and rural Kauai.
+Maui, located around 1 hour from Kauai by plane, is often thought of as a mix between Hawaii’s capital island, Oahu, and rural Kauai.

-Breathtaking views and natural beauty abound on both islands, but there are advantages and disadvantages to visiting either paradise, so take your time when trying to decide on which island to go to first.
+Breathtaking views and natural beauty abound on both islands.
+Still, there are advantages and disadvantages to visiting either paradise, so take your time when trying to decide on which island to go to first.